 The Law Offices of Edward Misleh, APC is a Sacramento law firm located in Sacramento, California that represents clients in Sacramento, California and in Northern California with the services they need and deserve when addressing their legal matters.
 Our firm handles all aspects of California community property, to include: dividing marital assets, separate property, retirement plans, 401(k) and 403(b) plans, CalPERS, CalSTRS, pensions, veteran benefits, DFAS, Tricare.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
 Call now 916-443-1267 for your free consultation.

-You may be entitled to a reimbursement if, during your divorce you used your separate property to pay on a community debt.
+You may be entitled to reimbursements if, during your divorce you used your separate property to pay on a community debt.
 Reimbursements are also available to you if your spouse has exclusive use of a community asset.
 Two of the most often mentioned are Watts Charges and Epstein Credits.

 Reimbursements can be Watts Charges.
 These are charges made to one spouse’s share of community property to reimburse the community for the value of their exclusive use of property after the date of separation.
 When one spouse has exclusive use of a family home or vehicle, the community is entitled to a reimbursement.
 The community is reimbursed for the spouse’s use of the community asset.
 The reimbursements comes in the way of a “charge” against their portion of the community property they are to receive.